Matiullk/cognitive-systems-for-healthtechnology--applications.-Give/README.md

-# Cognitive-systems-for-healthtechnology--applications.
+# Cognitive-systems-for-healthtechnology-applications.
 My home assignments and achievements on the course Cognitive Systems for Health Technology Applications.
-Make